azukaar/Cosmos-Server/readme.md

 ![screenshot1](./screenshot1.png)

-Whether you have a **server**, a **NAS**, or a **Raspberry Pi** with applications such as **Plex**, **HomeAssistant** or even a blog, Cosmos is the perfect solution to secure them all.
+Whether you have a **server**, a **NAS**, or a **Raspberry Pi** with applications such as **Plex**, **HomeAssistant** or even a blog, Cosmos is the perfect solution torun and secure them all.
 Simply install Cosmos on your server and connect to your applications through it to enjoy built-in security and robustness for all your services, right out of the box.

 Cosmos is a: